nhost/nhost-react-typescript-example-app/README.md

 4. `npm install`
 5. `npm start`

-> If you have trouble, it might be because you block third party cookies.
+> If you have trouble with auth/storage, it might be because you block third party cookies.
 Either use the same frontend and backend with the same domain, or enable 3rd party cookies in your browser for \*.nhost.app.

 ## What's in the example app?